Frequently Asked Questions

 Do I need to have an appointment?

-Appointments are preferred, but are not necessary for urgent medical needs.
+Appointments are preferred but are not necessary for urgent medical needs.
 If you would like to be seen without an appointment, please call or stop by the center.
-Often, we are able to work you in between scheduled appointments.
+Often, we are able to work with you in between scheduled appointments.
 You will be able to see the first provider available.
 Patients with appointments will be seen first, except in situations of medical urgency.
 To better serve all of our patients, we ask that you please notify the Center if you are unable to keep an appointment.